ReLope: KL-Regularized LoRA Probes for Multimodal LLM Routing: Related Work

 A second class of methods leverages information from the small model.
 This includes both its final outputs (cascade) and hidden states probe.
 Cascade approaches run the small model and then apply a rule to decide whether escalation to the large model is needed according to the output of the small model.
 FrugalGPT \citep{chen2023frugalgpt} highlights that cascades can substantially reduce cost while maintaining quality.
 Most subsequent strategies use different rules to evaluate the small model’s confidence as a routing score \citep{zhao2024eagle, chuang2025confident, yue2023large}.
 For example, MoT \cite{yue2023large} applies multiple inferences and refers to the answer consistency to route.
 The work \citep{chuang2025confident} evaluates the performance of existing uncertainty estimation methods in the routing problem.
 Another work \citep{gupta2024language} shows that sequence-level uncertainty is biased (favoring short or long generations), and proposes refined rules using token-level uncertainty quantiles.

 Another line of work directly trains a probe on hidden states of the small model to predict whether its answer will be correct.
 Post-hoc embedding probe methods \citep{chuang2025confident, gupta2024language, mahaut2024factual} show that probes trained on intermediate layers can effectively capture correctness signals.
 These methods have achieved strong performance in text-only routing, balancing efficiency and reliability.
 However, we empirically observe that the introduction of images leads to degraded routing accuracy, motivating us to design new routing strategies.
+VILA \citep{lin2024vila} studies how visual-language pre-training choices affect downstream VLM capability, including preservation of text-only ability.
+In contrast, our question is whether a fixed small MLLM's hidden states reveal its per-example correctness sufficiently well for routing; our metric, supervision, and intervention are therefore routing-specific.